Kotas, Florina

 Kotas (Κώτας, before 1927: Ρούλια – Roulia, between 1927 and 1932: Κατωχώρι – Katochori; Руля, Rulya; Рулја, Rulja) is a community and village in Florina Regional Unit, Western Macedonia, Greece.
 The village has an altitude of 890 m.

 Kotas is located south–west from Florina on a road to Albania in the Korestia area and situated in mountainous terrain.
 The total land area of the village Kotas is 1,593 hectares, with a majority as forest, followed by use for agriculture and a small remainder as grasslands.
-The village was renamed after Kottas Christou, a Greek revolutionary active during the Macedonian Struggle.
+The village was renamed after Kottas Christou, a Greek Makedonomachos active during the Macedonian Struggle.
 His former house in the village is the Captain Kottas Museum dedicated in his honour.

 A Christian village, Roulia belonged to the Patriarchate and following the Ilinden Uprising (1903) most of the inhabitants belonged to the Bulgarian Exarchate.
 In statistics gathered by Vasil Kanchov in 1900, Roulia was populated by 500 Christian Bulgarians.
 According to villagers of the 2010s, the inhabitants in this period had a Greek national consciousness.
 Kottas Christou, a native of the village became its muhtar (a leading notable) in 1896.
 Christou led an armed group from 1898 onward which fought the Muslim beys in the Korestia region, while his allegiances shifted from pro–Bulgarian to pro–Greek.

 An attack by the Ottoman army on Roulia in 1902 was resisted by Christou, later Ottoman reinforcements made him flee and the inhabitants leave, while the village was looted.
 In June 1904, Ottoman forces surrounded Roulia and after a search of the village arrested Christou and later hanged him in 1905 at Monastir (modern Bitola).
 The population numbered 550 in 1912, 504 in 1920 and 491 in 1928.

 In the late interwar period, the fields of the village were of poor quality and situated on nearby mountainous terrain with a few having access to irrigation.
-In Kotas some 630 villagers (80 families) had 400 hectres for cultivation and half of the land each year was left fallow.
+In Kotas some 630 villagers (80 families) had 400 hectares for cultivation and half of the land each year was left fallow.
 Crops grown were corn, wheat, rye, beans and potatoes.
 Reliant on earnings based on agricultural activities and harvests, animal husbandry, some remittances from immigrants abroad and veteran's war pensions, the average yearly family income of the village was 15,100 drachmas.
 Among the Slavic Macedonian population, a few folkloric traditions of the village differed from the shared culture of the wider region.